CIP National Affairs initiatives

 Areas of specific interest and strategic importance to CIP include:

 These programs benefit the public by bringing CIP’s intellectual and other resources to bear on topical issues of importance to society.
-In so doing, the institute and its members benefit from an enhanced profile, and greater efficiency through information sharing.
+In doing so, the institute and its members benefit from an enhanced profile, and greater efficiency through information sharing.